activitypub-schema/proposal/PROPOSAL.md

 ### Extended Activities and properties

-Application MAY support additional Activity Types and property extentions defined in compact IRI definitions.
+Application MAY support additional Activity Types and property extensions defined in compact IRI definitions.
 Application MUST check support of IRI-defined activities and properties only by IRI and not by prefix.

 ## Examples